william-arachelian/Mhacks-2024/README.md

    - Refine the AI model prompts and GROQ queries to improve the quality and relevance of recipe suggestions.

 7. **Deployment:**
-   - Deploy the web app on a cloud platform such as Heroku for easy access and scalability.
    - Perform a final round of testing to ensure the app is accessible and functional across different platforms and devices.

 ## Frontend Design